Refugees and Asylees in the United States

 Aliens may also request asylum at the port of entry (POE) by informing an inspection officer that he or she is fleeing persecution or seeking asylum.
 The individual is then referred to an asylum officer for a credible fear interview to determine if he or she has a verifiable fear of persecution.
 If the claim for asylum is verified, the case is referred to an immigration judge and the individual is placed in nonexpedited removal proceedings.
 If the claim is denied, the individual is subject to removal.

+By law, refugees are required to apply for LPR status after an aggregate period of one year of physical presence in the United States.
+Asylees become eligible to adjust to LPR status also after one year of physical residence in the country.
 As lawful permanent residents, refugees and asylees have the right to own property, attend public schools, join certain branches of the U.S. Armed Forces, travel internationally without a visa, and, if certain requirements are met, apply for U.S. citizenship.

 Since 2008, the annual ceiling for the number of refugees admitted to the United States has remained at 80,000.